qvivp/boring2/compio-boring/README.md

 # compio-boring2

-An implementation of SSL streams for Tokio built on top of the BoringSSL.
+An implementation of SSL streams for Compio built on top of the BoringSSL.

 [Documentation](https://docs.rs/compio-boring2)